sharovatov/sharovatov.github.io/e/2024-01-teams-groups-orgdesign.md

 Instead of PDPs, the team can collaborate to help a team member improve and do so interactively, with Mob Learning, the chances are higher that the team member will appreciate the collaboration, which reinforces team bonding.

-Additionally, modern pedagogy and andragogy [reached a scientific consensus](https://link.springer.com/article/10.1007/s10648-006-9038-8): collaborative learning is the most effective one.
+Additionally, modern pedagogy and andragogy have [reached a scientific consensus](https://link.springer.com/article/10.1007/s10648-006-9038-8): collaborative learning is the most effective one.

 ---